Pylons/pyramid/docs/narr/project.rst

 Running The Tests For Your Application
 --------------------------------------

-To run unit tests for your application, you should invoke them like
+To run unit tests for your application, you should invoke them using the ``python`` that lives in the ``bin`` directory of your virtualenv:
-so:

 .. code-block:: text